Non-Drug Treatments for ADHD

 New Options for Kids, Adults, and Clinicians

-Safe and effective complementary treatments for managing ADD/ADHD.
+Winner of a 2013 Nautilus Gold Award, this book introduces safe and effective complementary treatments for managing ADD/ADHD.

 The prolific use of drugs to treat ADHD stirs heated debate in therapy and parenting circles today.
 Is this medication really going to improve my son’s symptoms?
 How best can I help my patient and her parents manage this difficult disorder?
 Will the side effects of this drug outweigh the benefits?
 What are my other options?

 Because ADHD affects every facet of life, from psychosocial development and peer relationships to family dynamics and academic and job performance, the need for better—that is, safer and more effective—treatments is urgent.
 Here, seasoned clinicians Pat Gerbarg and Richard Brown, known for providing the latest breakthroughs in integrative mental health treatments, draw on over 30 years’ clinical experience to offer a range of scientifically-grounded complementary and alternative treatments for parents and professionals alike.

 Studies show that children with untreated ADHD are at greater risk for substance abuse, unemployment, accidents, and criminal behavior, in addition to learning disabilities, anxiety disorders, social phobia, depression, and bipolar disorder.
 And yet, individuals with ADHD often bring a great deal of energy, enthusiasm, and creativity to the tasks they undertake.
 Gerbarg and Brown focus on these intrinsic strengths, encouraging parents and professionals to help children with ADHD fulfill their potential by overcoming distraction, restlessness, and impulsivity in order to focus on learning, task completion, and understanding social cues.
 To accomplish this, they argue, we need to implement a variety of alternative approaches.